rimelq/Applied-Data-Analysis-Project/README.md

 2. **Adjustments for Analysis**:
    - Limited ethnic categorization in some regions (e.g., Canada, Oceania) led us to focus on the largest contributing country within each industry when necessary.
    - Missing data points were filled with zeroes, assuming negligible population proportions.
+   - "In this analysis, we focused on how Indian Bollywood movies represent Indian ethnicities compared to the real world.
+Bollywood actors with non-Indian ethnicities (less than 1% of the data) were excluded to maintain this focus."

 3. **Time Fragmentation**:
    - Ethnicity data was divided into four time periods for consistency across all regions and industries: